Leonardo AW609: Certification

-In 2002, Type certification of the aircraft was projected for 2007, while in 2007, certification was projected for 2011.
+In 2002, Type certification of the aircraft was projected for 2007.
+In 2007, certification was projected for 2011.
 In August 2012, the aircraft was forecast to receive Federal Aviation Administration (FAA) and European Aviation Safety Agency (EASA) certification in early 2016.
-The company expects to achieve FAA certification in 2017.
+The company expected to achieve FAA certification in 2017.
 Some delays were caused by lack of funding for the FAA, others by the V-22 troubles, while AgustaWestland also spent time increasing performance and reducing cost.

-In 2012, the FAA stated that the AW609 was to be certified in compliance with both helicopter and fixed-wing aircraft rules; additionally, new codes were to be developed to cover the transition phase between the two modes.
+In 2012, the FAA stated that the AW609 was to be certified in compliance with both helicopter and fixed-wing aircraft rules.
+New codes were to be developed to cover the transition phase between the two modes.
 Of the 217 Pilot Training Tasks, 10 are unique tiltrotor tasks.
-AW609 Certification Basis is established by FAA under the provisions of Part 21.17(b) for "Special Class Aircraft" along with a portion of Part 25 (fixed-wing aircraft) and 29 (helicopter) and new specific tiltrotor parts in a new category called "powered lift".
+AW609 Certification Basis is established by the FAA under the provisions of Part 21.17(b) for "Special Class Aircraft" along with a portion of Part 25 (fixed-wing aircraft) and 29 (helicopter) and new specific tiltrotor parts in a new category called "powered lift".
 In January 2013, the FAA defined US tiltrotor noise rules to comply with ICAO rules, expecting the AW609 to be available within 10 years.
 Noise certification will cost $588,000, which is the same as for a large helicopter.

-In February 2014, the AW609 was taken on its first customer demonstration flights, in both airplane and helicopter modes, and began certification flights.
+In February 2014, the AW609 conducted its first customer demonstration flights, in both airplane and helicopter modes, and began certification flights.